metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ---
-title: Fetching Assets
+title: Fetching NFTs/Tokens
-metaTitle: Token Metadata - Fetching Assets
+metaTitle: Token Metadata - Fetching NFTs/Tokens
-description: Learn how to fetch the various on-chain accounts of your assets on Token Metadata
+description: Learn how to fetch NFTs/Tokens with Token Metadata.
 ---

-Now that we know how to create and mint the various on-chain accounts of our assets, let's learn how to fetch them. {% .lead %}
+Now that we know how to create and mint NFTs and Tokens, let's learn how to fetch them. {% .lead %}

 ## Digital Assets